International King Kong of Grip 2017

 - Grip Strength Challenge – Week 11 – Towel Pull-ups

 - The Kettlebell Bottoms Up Press

 This entry was posted on Monday, October 30th, 2017 at 10:12 am and is filed under Grip Contest, Grip Sport, grip strength, grip strength competition contest, King Kong of Grip.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.